What's actually happening in the Jacksonville market right now — inventory, prices, rates, and what it means for buyers and sellers in 2026.

 Kupa's Take

 I talk to buyers every week who are waiting for the "perfect" market.
 The truth is, every market has a right strategy — and Jacksonville in 2026 rewards prepared buyers who move with confidence.
-Come to my free seminar and let's talk through exactly what the market looks like right now and how to position yourself to win.
+Let's talk through exactly what the market looks like right now and how to position yourself to win.